The Naropa Experience

 Many classes conclude with Warrior Exams, in-class oral tests in which students articulate what they've learned supported by fellow students.
 Warrior Exams provide outstanding public-speaking training.

-Every semester Naropa suspends classes for Community Practice Day.
-During Community Practice Day, Naropa students, faculty and staff can attend lectures, participate in new forms of contemplative practice and perform service in the community.
+Once each semester, Naropa suspends classes for Community Practice Day.
+During Community Practice Day, Naropa students, faculty and staff attend lectures, participate in new forms of contemplative practice and perform service in the community.

 Toll Free: 800-772-6951